Tesla arson defendants to face 'full force of law,' AG Bondi says - The Pulse of NH

 Tesla arson defendants to face ‘full force of law,’ AG Bondi says

+"The days of committing crimes without consequence have ended," Bondi said in a statement.
+"Let this be a warning: if you join this wave of domestic terrorism against Tesla properties, the Department of Justice will put you behind bars."

+Bondi is referring to the three people charged for their alleged involvement in recent attacks against Tesla properties in Salem, Oregon; Loveland, Colorado; and Charleston, South Carolina.

-(NEW YORK) -- Recent attacks aimed at Tesla have also been reported in Seattle, Kansas City, Las Vegas and other cities across the United States since Tesla CEO Elon Musk began his role with the Trump administration's Department of Government Efficiency.
+Recent attacks aimed at Tesla have also been reported in Seattle, Kansas City, Las Vegas and other cities across the United States since Tesla CEO Elon Musk began his role with the Trump administration's Department of Government Efficiency.

 The defendant in Oregon was arrested after throwing approximately "eight Molotov cocktails at a Tesla dealership located in Salem, Oregon" and was also armed with a "suppressed" AR-15 rifle, according to the statement.